mohdakrory/Deep-Learning-Practice/README.md

 - Building a CNN model based on the VGG-19 pre-trained layers and architecture visualizing
 - Model training and performance assessment
 - classification metrics, classification report, confusion matrix, training and validation curves visualization, visualization of the confusion matrix
+- - Making predictions on a new image